- "I want to apologize to those I have let down," Thomas says

 The thefts began at least as early as April 2007 and continued until at least February 2009, the documents say.

 Thomas is also charged with filing false tax returns for 2007, 2008 and 2009, saying his income was below what he actually received.

-FBI and IRS agents searched Thomas' home on December 2 and seized an SUV and a motorcycle.
+FBI and IRS agents searched his home last month and seized an SUV and a motorcycle.

-The theft charge carries a maximum sentence of 10 years in prison, a fine of $250,000 or a fine of twice the "pecuniary gain or loss," a $100 special assessment, a three-year term of supervised release, an order of restitution and an obligation to pay any applicable interest or fines.
+The theft charge carries a maximum sentence of 10 years in prison, a fine of $250,000 or a fine of twice the "pecuniary gain or loss," and an obligation to pay any applicable interest or fines.

-The sentence for filing a false return is a maximum of three years of imprisonment, a fine of $250,000 or a fine of twice the pecuniary gain or loss, a $100 special assessment, a one-year term of supervised release, an order of restitution, an order to pay the costs of prosecution and an obligation to pay any applicable interest or penalties.
+The sentence for filing a false return includes a maximum of three years of imprisonment, a fine of $250,000 or of twice the pecuniary gain or loss, and an obligation to pay any applicable interest or penalties.